 - Both games have their own "sectors", which also combine this setting with other settings:

-- Every game in the Metroid Prime subseries features at least one, usually belonging to the Space Pirates at some point.
-Corruption also featured a few that belonged to the Galactic Federation and the Elysians, while Metroid Prime: Hunters features two such labs that once belonged to the Alimbics.
+- Every game in the Metroid Prime Trilogy features at least one, usually belonging to the Space Pirates at some point.
+Metroid Prime 3: Corruption also featured a few that belonged to the Galactic Federation and the Elysians, while Metroid Prime: Hunters features two such labs that once belonged to the Alimbics.

 - The Splatterhouse series often takes place in such a level.
 Mainly because the mansion is/was used by Dr. West as a lab, and now is filled with monsters and demons.

-- FEAR loves this trope.
-There's the Origin Facility in the first game, the Perseus Compound in Perseus Mandate, and several others in Project Origin.
+- F.E.A.R. loves this trope.
+There's the Armacham Labs and Origin Facility in the first game, the Perseus Compound in Perseus Mandate, and several others in Project Origin.

 - The Aperture Science labs in Portal probably fit this trope.

-- Pokémon Red and Blue has the Pokemon Mansion, where the experiments to clone Mew to create Mewtwo took place (before it had Gone Horribly Right), and which is now filled with assorted Fire and Poison-types and the scientists' logs of their experiments.
+- Pokémon Red and Blue and their remakes have the Pokemon Mansion, where the experiments to clone Mew to create Mewtwo took place (before it had Gone Horribly Right), and which is now filled with assorted Fire and Poison-types and the scientists' logs of their experiments.

 - Pokémon Colosseum has the Shadow Pokemon Lab, which has only recently been cleared out when you arrive.